Skip to Content

 Madame Tussauds Wax Museum

-The rapper Pitbull did a one million dollar campaign to promote Florida in 2018, the year I originally wrote this, so of course, the Florida-native greets you as you walk into Madame Tussauds Wax Museum (8387 International Drive).
+The rapper Pitbull did a one million dollar campaign to promote Florida in 2018, the year I originally wrote this and the year that I first went to Madame Tussauds Wax Museum (8387 International Drive).
+So, it made sense that the Florida born rapper greeted you as you walked into the wax museum.

 He’s not the only Floridian there, though.